SantiagoEnriqueGA/sega_learn/sega_learn/README.md

   The module provides a `Layer` class (and its Numba counterpart `JITLayer`) that encapsulates the weights, biases, and activation functions for a network layer.
 Weight initialization uses He initialization for ReLU and Leaky ReLU activations and a scaled approach for others.

 - **Forward & Backward Propagation:**
-  The `NeuralNetwork` class orchestrates the forward pass, computing activations for each layer (with optional dropout during training), and the backward pass, where gradients are calculated layer by layer.
+  The `BaseBackendNeuralNetwork` and `NumbaBackendNeuralNetwork` classes orchestrate the forward pass, computing activations for each layer (with optional dropout during training), and the backward pass, where gradients are calculated layer by layer.
 Utility functions (in `numba_utils.py`) support these operations with Numba-compiled versions for faster computations.

 - **Dual Backend Support:**
-  Users can choose between a pure NumPy backend or a Numba-accelerated version by setting the `use_numba` flag.
+  Users can choose between a pure NumPy backend (`BaseBackendNeuralNetwork`) or a Numba-accelerated version (`NumbaBackendNeuralNetwork`) by selecting the appropriate class.
 This design allows for both ease of debugging and high-performance training.

 ---